Sonarvio/sonarvio-converter/README.md

 Sonarvio Converter
 ==================

 A wrapper for an [emscripted version of ffmpeg](https://github.com/Kagami/ffmpeg.js) to extract the audio tracks from media containers.
+It includes custom builds for 'wav'.

 `npm install --save sonarvio-converter`

 ## Features

-- minimal API surface for '.command', '.decode' and '.encode'
+- minimal API surface for '.exec', '.info' and '.transform'
 - automatic queue system for scheduling re-used workers
 - transparent migration for usage with proxy for CORS handling